 How to Check the Status of Your Application

-When applying for a Surge credit card online, most users can expect a decision almost immediately.
+When applying for a Surge credit card online, most users can expect a decision almost immediately right through the website, with a letter to follow within a few days.
 If you have an issue with your application, or need to check the status of it for some reason, you can call customer service at: